vfarcic/devops26/manuscript/02-intro.md

 The process will create a `jx` Namespace.
 It will also modify your local `kubectl` context.

 At this point, `jx` will try to deduce your Git name and email.
 If it fails to do so, it'll ask you for that info.

-Also, if you did not specify `--tiller-namespace`, `jx` will install `tiller` (Helm server), since that is the default mechanism for installing and upgrading applications in Kubernetes.

 The next in line is Ingress.
 The process will try to find it inside the Namespace specified as `--ingress-namespace`.
 If you did not set that argument, it'll ask you whether you'd like to install it.
 Type `y` or merely press the enter key since that is the default answer.
 You'll notice that we'll use the default answers for all the subsequent questions, since they are sensible and provide a set of best practices.